mscho527/mscho527.github.io/_pages/teaching.md

 ### 5.601/5.602

 5.601 (Thermodynamics I) and 5.602 (Thermodynamics II and Kinetics) are half-term courses usually taken by sophomores and juniors in Course 5 or 10.
-As the Head TA for the course, I have coordinated the course logistics, managed student accommodations, and set up course LMS tools on top of the normal teaching duties.
+As the Head TA for the course in the fall, I have coordinated the course logistics, managed student accommodations, and set up course LMS tools on top of the normal teaching duties.
 I taught weekly recitation sections, where I tried to review lecture materials and incorporate applications in current research and in industry.
+I am glad that I could contribute to chemistry education at MIT and have also received positive reviews from the students (6.3, 7.0, 6.3, 7.0 overall ratings out of 7.0 for Fall 5.601/2 and Spring 5.601/2 respectively).

 ### CHEM330 Group Problem Solving Sessions (GPS)